aristoteleo/dynamo_readthedocs/docs/source/notebooks/Introduction.rst

 will follow by preparing two separate libraries, old and new RNAs, for sequencing.
 There are a few very well known issue regarding this method:

-1. it often introduces 20-30% cross-contanimation between old and new RNAs,
+1. it often introduces 20-30% cross-contamination between old and new RNAs,
 2. it also leads to some normalization issues between different libraries.